 -

-Secret A chemical in chili peppers called capsaicin gives hot sauce its fire.
+Secret: A chemical in chili peppers called capsaicin gives hot sauce its fire.
 Capsaicin activates the body's heat receptors, giving off a spicy vibe.
 However, capsaicin is not just good for heat; it also increases metabolism and releases endorphins.

 -